gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * Removed policies about Sender Sequence Number synchronization.

+* 'control_path' renamed to 'control_uri'.

+* Additional way to inform of group eviction.

 ## Version -08 to -09 ## {#sec-08-09}

 * The url-path "ace-group" is used.